xiix0/scam/README.md

-Courage is your greatest present need.
+Just to have it is enough.